vitalab/vitalab.github.io/article/_posts/2020-10-16-Patterns-loss-landscape.md

 # Highlights
 They prove two theorems stating that, independently of the data sets:
 - 1.- Every finite-dimensional pattern can be found as the loss landscape of a sufficiently deep and wide neural network.
+This property transfers to the test data.
 - 2.- This can be done such that the minimum of the found pattern is arbitrarily close to a global minimum of the network.
-These theorems predict that these two properties transfer from training data to test data.

 # Introduction